Brookke/Lorem-Ipsum-4/README.md

 ## Testing
 This project is tested using JUnit.
 Tests are located within the `/game/tests` directory.
 For test documentation, please see https://github.com/junit-team/junit4/wiki

-### Running Tests
-For every commit CircleCI runs all the included tests, however we recomend that you run test locally too before committing.

 ####Running tests locally
 We have included a handy test configuration that can be ran from intellij.